n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

   }
 ```

-While this test passed, the code itself has a major bug which wasn't accounted for with this test.Using the same example as before, if arr was {1, 2, 3}, the actual array returned would be {0, 0, 0} when the expected is {3, 2, 1}.
+Although the test passed, it has a major bug.
+For example, if `arr` was {1, 2, 3}, it returned {0, 0, 0} when the expected is {3, 2, 1}.

 ![Image](Image1.png)

-The photo above shows the original JUnit test plus another test I added.
-The test checks the error in two ways.
-First is by checking the new array.
+The photo above shows the original JUnit + my own, checking the error in 2 ways.
+1. Check the new `arr`.
 It should have been {3, 2, 1} but instead was {0, 0, 0}.
-Second is by checking the original array.
-Since the reversed method was supposed to create a new array, the original shouldn’t have been tampered with.
-Checking arr after using the reversed method, it ended up becoming {0, 0, 0} when it should have been {1, 2, 3}.
+2. Check the original `arr`.
+Since the `reversed` method was supposed to create a new array, the original shouldn’t have been tampered with.
+Checking 'arr' after using the `reversed` method, it ended up becoming {0, 0, 0} when it should have been {1, 2, 3}.

-This was because the code mixed up the assignment in the for loop.
+The error here is that the code mixed up the assignment in the for loop.
 The method assigns the new empty newArray’s values to the old arr, causing both of the arrays to become empty.

-Original method:
+Original method with error:

 ```
 static int[] reversed(int[] arr) {